 According to the police, the taxi drivers charged profited at the expense of tourists by overpricing fares.
 According to Czech Television, the taxi driver charged up to 200 Czech crowns per kilometre in some cases, while the maximum rate set by the city was 28 Czech crowns per kilometre.
 The City Hall worker accepted a bribe and warned the taxi drivers before checks of them were carried out.

-In Prague, there are about 2,000 active operators of taxi services, over 4,600 registered vehicles and nearly 5,500 drivers.
+There are about 2,000 active operators of taxi services in Prague, over 4,600 registered vehicles and nearly 5,500 drivers.